Repurposed Lampshade Plant Stand or Riser

 What’s great about this concept is you can use a variety of lampshade sizes.
 Let me fill you in on all the steps I took to create this fun DIY!
 There are so many variation ideas, so after you check out the blog, let me know what you think!

-• Wood Slice, from Hobby Lobby.. the size depends on how big your lampshade is
+- Wood Slice (Hobby Lobby) the size you use depends on how big your lampshade is

-• Protective Coat, I used Gator Hide by Dixie Belle
+- Protective Sealer Coat (I used Gator Hide by Dixie Belle)

 STEP 1: Begin by ripping the fabric off of the lampshade, exposing the metal framing.
 You may need scissors for this step.